nverchev/drytorch/docs/tutorials/metrics_and_losses.md

 ### The Metric and MetricCollection classes
 The `Metric` class is to define a single metric.
-You can document it by giving it an explicit name and specify whether it is better when higher or lower.
+You can document it by giving it an explicit name and specifies whether it is better when higher or lower.
 You can also concatenate different Metric instances with compatible signatures into a `MetricCollection` instance, or creating one directly from a dictionary of named metric functions.

 ```{code-cell} ipython3
 from torch.nn.functional import mse_loss as mse_loss_fn  # returns scalar value